foyez/fullstack-simple-app/client/README.md

 7. How to name the config file? `codegen.yml`
 8. What script in package.json should run the codegen? `gen`

-- After answering these questions a `codegen.yml` file will be created:
+- After answering these questions a `codegen.yml` file will be generated:

 `codegen.yml`